ailton-santos/Python_AI/README.md

-# Generative Artificial Intelligence Programming
+# Python - Generative Artificial Intelligence Programming
 ## Msc.
 Eng.
 Ailton Santos

 The Professional Development Course in Programming for Generative Artificial Intelligence aims to implement software solutions using generative artificial intelligence, identifying and correcting common errors in applications, rewriting code in order to improve the understanding of its writing and overall application performance, and improving the learning of new technologies by: